gofynd/fdk-client-java/documentation/platform/CONFIGURATION.md

 ### getAppContactInfo
-Get sales channel current information
+Get current information of the sales channel